Devtron-Genesis/bcap/wp-content/plugins/updraftplus/readme.txt

 <a href="https://updraftplus.com">UpdraftPlus</a> simplifies backups and restoration.
 It is the world's highest ranking and most popular scheduled backup plugin, with over a million currently-active installs.
 Backup your files and database backups into the cloud and restore with a single click!

 Backup into the cloud directly to Dropbox, Google Drive, Amazon S3 (or compatible), Rackspace Cloud, DreamObjects, FTP, Openstack Swift, Updraft Vault and email.
-The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, SFTP, SCP, and WebDAV.
+The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, Backblaze B2, SFTP, SCP, and WebDAV.

 [vimeo https://vimeo.com/154870690]